Eliot-Abramo/Kicad-Multi-PCB/README.md

 ---

 ## Acknowledgments
-- Eliot Abramo - Development of project and maintainer - Initial Idea and documentation
+- Eliot Abramo - Development of project and maintainer - Initial Idea, developement and documentation
 ---

 *Built with ❤️ for the KiCad community*